basking2/jaxos/jaxos-core/README.md

 ## Bugs

-1. We should only send proposals to nodes that responded with a promise.
-Currently we send to all.
-2. Duplicated Accept messages can misinform a learner.
+1. Duplicated Accept messages can misinform a learner.
    Learners might benefit from optional logic to know the source of the learned information.

 ## Improvements